MikeGawi/ePiframe_plugin/docs/SETUP.md

 Most of the basic ePiframe modules that can be useful for particular plugins methods are passed during the run but all needed ePiframe ingredients can be imported if needed.

+If exception occurs during the run of overridden method (that stops the next steps of the plugin) an exception should be raised to be catched by the main script to be properly reported in logs.

 ## Files

 ```